tilezen/vector-datasource/docs/layers.md

 * Layer name: `water`
 * Geometry types: `point`, `line`, and `polygon`

 Water `polygons` representing oceans, riverbanks and lakes.
 Derived from a combination of the `waterway`, `natural`, and `landuse` OpenStreetMap tags.
-Includes coastline-derived water polygons from [openstreetmapdata.com](http://openstreetmapdata.com) at higher zoom levels 9+, and [Natural Earth](http://naturalearthdata.com) polygons at lower zoom levels (0-8).
+Includes coastline-derived water polygons from [openstreetmapdata.com](http://openstreetmapdata.com) and inland water directly from OpenStreetMap at higher zoom levels 9+, and [Natural Earth](http://naturalearthdata.com) polygons at lower zoom levels (0-8).
 Water polygons are progressively added based on an area filter until all water is shown at zoom 16+.

 Also includes water `line` geometries for river and stream centerlines and "label_position" `points` for labeling polygons de-duplicated across tile boundaries.
 OpenStreetMap sourced waterway lines kinds of `river`, `canal`, and `stream` are included starting at zoom 11, adding `dam` (zoom 13+), and `ditch`, `drain` (zoom 16+).